ksakash/traffic-light-detection/README.md

 ## Work Done

 My first step was to get familiarized with a Deep Learning Framework.
 I chose tensorflow, as suggested by the mentors.
 So, I did all the tutorials as fast as I could.
 Then I checked out the [object detection apis](https://github.com/tensorflow/models/tree/master/research/object_detection/meta_architectures) provided by tensorflow dedicated to the construction of meta-achitectures like SSD, R-FCN and Faster RCNN.
-I also went through tutorials on how to [save and restore models through tensorflow].
+I also went through tutorials on how to [save and restore models through tensorflow](https://www.tensorflow.org/tutorials/keras/save_and_restore_models).

 I went through a lot of research papers, blogs, tutorials, etc. to come to a plane to implement which I have described above.
 Though tensorflow is one of the most efficient framework for Deep Learning, still it can be sometimes very hard to figure out how to work things out.
 So, for some specific things I chose to keras, a deep learning library which uses tensorflow in backend.